 Students will learn a variety of cooking techniques, to be applied to real life situations at a top hotel.
 Learn the fundamental concepts of hospitality, from the decision-making process, through to the implementation of the decision.
-Students will be able to test their skills in real-life scenarios at the Victoria Falls Ilala Lodge (see 'friends of Quest', under 'about us'.

 The content of the course will be as follows:

 * Establishing the students’ level of familiarity with the subject of public speaking.

 * Introduction to public speaking (based on principles of Toast Masters International)

 * Identify arguments, own point of view and personal experiences

 * Editing draft and writing of second draft